aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 First, make sure you've provisioned a "Location search" resource by running `amplify add geo`, selecting the **Location search (search by places, addresses, coordinates)** option and running `amplify push` to deploy.

-Next ensure to have the [Amplify configuration step](~/lib/geo/getting-started.md) done in your app's root entry point.
+Next, ensure you have [installed and configured the Amplify library](~/lib/geo/getting-started.md).

 Then, bring in the `Geo` category package where you need it: